turingschool/career-development-curriculum/module_four/pd_kickoff.md

 * Opening: objectives, scope & sequence of M4 PD.
 Introduction to PD groups, breakdown of week by week, and discussion of 30-day plan (8 mins)
 * DTR in groups & go over expectations (12 mins)
 * Visioning, Barriers, & Strengths (15 mins)
-	* Rethink to be more about goal-setting and discuss potential action steps
 * Group Discussion (10 mins)
 * Work Time (10 mins)
 * Closing: Share out action steps, Discuss homework, address questions (3 mins)